Choreographing Connection

 The rehearsal room should be a place of exploration, collaboration, and trust.
 Yet, for too long, the performing arts have relied on outdated models of direction that prioritize hierarchy over dialogue, often leaving performers feeling unheard, unsafe, or uncertain about their boundaries.

-Enter consent culture—a framework that prioritizes clear communication, mutual agreement, and respect for personal boundaries.
-While often discussed in the context of intimacy direction, consent culture is valuable for every aspect of the rehearsal process, from choreography to scene work to backstage dynamics.
+While often discussed in the context of intimacy direction, consent culture is valuable for every aspect of the rehearsal process.

 How Consent Culture Strengthens the Creative Process